bailey27/cppcryptfs/INSTALL.md

 You will need the following software, **all available for free**, to build cppcryptfs:

-Microsoft Visual Studio 2017, perl, nasm, and git. git is optional.
+Microsoft Visual Studio 2017 Community Edition, perl, nasm, and git. git is optional.

 You will also need to install Dokany.